 Commissioning:

-I am very interested in developing links with fellow musicians, bands, orchestras, choirs, etc. If you are planning to have something new written for either a specific ocassion or for general use, please contact me for a chat.
+I am very interested in developing links with fellow musicians, bands, orchestras, choirs, etc. If you are planning to have something new written for either a specific occasion or for general use, please contact me for a chat.
 I'm very happy to discuss either a bespoke project, or why not allow me to follow my own instincts!

 The cost of a piece can be discussed as an element of the planning process, and the final product will be emailed out to the customer in pdf format to allow printing as required.